 You can also see dancing girls at Erawan Shrine with the number usually from 6, 8 or 12 people.
 These are girls hired by others to dance in thanksgiving for what Four-Faced Buddha has done for them.

-Benefits of the Four-Faced Buddha amulet
+Benefits of the Four-Faced Buddha Amulet

 Mysterious stories related to the Four-Faced Buddha